zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-add-remove-mapping/ggv-add-remove-mapping.md

 ## Introduction
 This lab describes how to add and remove mappings.

 In Oracle GoldenGate Veridata, you can add mappings to the selected source and target tables.
-Compare Pairs can then be configured for these columns.
-You can also remove the mappings from columns.
+Compare Pairs can then be configured for the columns in these tables.
+You can also remove the mappings from the columns.

 *Estimated Lab Time*: 20 minutes